ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Service and Environment Setup
 In this section, you are going to set up the needed services and prepare the environment.
 Most of this can be accomplished from the command line interface (CLI) using scripts.
-They are available on Github.
+They are available on GitHub.

-1. Clone the [Github repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson) and navigate into the cloned directory:
+1. Clone the [GitHub repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson) and navigate into the cloned directory:
    ```bash
    git clone https://github.com/IBM-Cloud/slack-chatbot-database-watson
    cd slack-chatbot-database-watson